danielsaidi/Sheeeeeeeeet/README.md

 ## Appearance

 Sheeeeeeeeet can be globally styled by using the `ActionSheetAppearance.standard` instance.
-All action sheets then copies this instance when they are created, and can thus be individually styled without affecting the global style.
-Action sheet items then copies their action sheet's appearance and can be individually styled as well.
+All action sheets copies this instance when they are created.
+They can then be individually styled without affecting the global style.
+Each item in the sheet then copies their action sheet's appearance and can be individually styled as well.